martinkosch/Dimensionless.jl/docs/src/example.md

 3
 ```

-There are ``n - m = 5 - 3 = 2`` dimensionless variables, or Pi terms, that should be selected to effectively capture the essence of the physical phenomena under investigation:
+Correspondingly, there are ``n - m = 5 - 3 = 2`` dimensionless variables, or Pi terms, that should be selected to effectively capture the essence of the physical phenomena under investigation:
 ```julia
 julia> number_of_dimensionless(u"m", u"m/s", u"kg/m^3", u"Pa*s", u"N")
 2